Introduction

 Final Steps to Get Proxmox Running

-With Proxmox installed, I turned to the web interface for management:
+With Proxmox installed, I could now access the web interface:

-• On my laptop, I opened a web browser and typed in the IP address I assigned earlier using the following format: https://<assigned_IP>:8006.
+- On my laptop, I opened a web browser and went to

-• A security warning appeared due to the self-signed SSL certificate used by Proxmox.
-I added a security exception to proceed securely.
+- I got a security warning because of the self-signed SSL certificate.
+I added a security exception to continue.

-• I uploaded the subscription key, checked the IP configuration, hostname, timezone, and firewall settings to ensure everything was set up correctly.
+- I checked the IP configuration, hostname, timezone, and firewall settings.

-• If you don’t have a valid Proxmox subscription, you’ll need to change the repository from enterprise to community.
+- If you don’t have a Proxmox subscription, you’ll need to switch to the community repository.

 Manual method: First, edit the Ceph repository: